sws-computersysteme/azure-ai-travel-agents/README.md

 To run the application in a more advanced local setup or deploy to Azure, please refer to the troubleshooting guide in the [Advanced Setup](docs/advanced-setup.md) documentation.
 This includes setting up the Azure Container Apps environment, using local LLM providers, configuring the services, and deploying the application to Azure.

+## Contributing

+We welcome contributions to the AI Travel Agents project!
+If you have suggestions, bug fixes, or new features, please feel free to submit a pull request.
+For more information on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Join the Community

 We encourage you to join our Azure AI Foundry Developer Community​ to share your experiences, ask questions, and get support: